Execution of the Báb: Baháʼí account

-Hasan M. Balyuzi, a prominent Iranian member of the Baháʼí Faith, gives a Baháʼí account of the event in his biography of the Báb.
+Hasan M. Balyuzi, a prominent Iranian member of the Baháʼí Faith, gives the prevailing Baháʼí account of the event in his biography of the Báb.
 Sam Khan, who bore no ill will toward the Báb, was ordered to carry out the execution.
 The Báb and his disciple were suspended from a wall by ropes from a nail and then fired upon by 750 troops from Sam Khan's Armenian regiment.
 When the gun smoke cleared, the Báb was missing and the disciple remained unharmed.
 The Báb was found in the room he had been housed in the night; he was finishing a conversation with his assistant that had been interrupted earlier in the day.
 After the conversation was complete, the Báb invited the farrash-bashi (attendant or footman) to carry out the execution; the terrified farrash-bashi abandoned their post instead.
 Sam Khan considered his duty fulfilled and refused to try again.
 A new firing squad was formed by Aqa Jan Khan-i-Khamsih's Nasiri regiment.
 The second execution attempt, with the Báb and his disciple suspended from the wall again, was successful.

+Ghaemmaghami similarly describes the first volley as having cut the ropes without killing the Báb, who was later found in the room where he had been held.
+A second firing squad, commanded by Áqá Ján Khán-i-Khamsih, then carried out the execution of both the Báb and Anís.
+Some accounts report larger numbers of soldiers than the commonly cited figure of 750.

+Remains and burial

+After the execution, the remains of the Báb and Anís were secretly recovered and eventually transferred to Tehran.
+They were later moved, under the direction of Baháʼu'lláh and ʻAbdu'l-Bahá, to Ottoman Palestine, and were interred by ʻAbdu'l-Bahá on Mount Carmel in Haifa in March 1909.
+The superstructure of the Shrine of the Báb was completed in 1953.

 Observances

-Báb is regarded a martyr by the followers of the Baháʼí Faith, and his execution anniversary on Baháʼí calendar is annually observed.
-The day correspondins to 9 or 10 July on the international Gregorian calendar.
+The Báb is regarded as a martyr by the followers of the Baháʼí Faith, and the anniversary of his execution is annually observed.
+The day corresponds to 9 or 10 July on the international Gregorian calendar.